IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ## 1. Upload Image(s) to IBM image registry

-To onboard your operator onto **Ibm Cloud Catalog**, your Application Image(s) and Operator Image have to be uploaded to the ibmcloud container registry.
+To onboard your operator onto **IBM Cloud Catalog**, your Application Image(s) and Operator Image have to be uploaded to the ibmcloud container registry.

 Please follow the steps in this [Quick start](https://cloud.ibm.com/registry/start) guide to get started.